 Close by, some of the most pungent smells at an open market are those wafting from the fishmongers' stalls.
 They are pleasant rather than intolerable.
 They are fresh - not as depicted in the famous birthing scene in an 18th century fish market in Perfume the Story of a murderer.
 Passing by the fishmongers, I had wondered a few times about unlikely aromatic encounters in the olfactory circus that a farmers' market is.

 What Nagel has done is tap into a sense of the forbidden, but without claiming it, since the absinthe note is strictly not publicized.
 Hermès talks about the patchouli and the sea.
 The perfumer visibly enjoys adding secret twists.
 She is also continuing her search for more oblique notes to be inserted into mainstream perfumes, turning once more to the Victory garden.
-For Galop d'Hermès, she went in the garden to pick some rhubarb; for Eau Bleue, it's a bunch of absinthe she went to cull, showcased in an overdosed fashion, albeit cryptically.
+For Galop d'Hermès, she went to the garden to pick some rhubarb; for Eau Bleue, it's a bunch of absinthe she went to cull, showcased in an overdosed fashion, albeit rather cryptically.

 The discovery turns you into a perfume detective.
-It reveals to you once more that perfumers work with a secret language which is almost alchemical in nature and highly symbolic.
+It reveals to you once more that perfumers work with a secret language, which is almost alchemical in nature and highly symbolic.
 It is like the second, hidden menu in a restaurant, the better one - and invisible, transparent, social walls which are erected at will.
-It's about defining a space for personal creative freedom - and not calling too soon attention to a perfumery idea since they get stolen all the time.
+It's about defining a space for personal creative freedom - and not calling attention too soon to a perfumery idea, since they get stolen all the time.
 As is neatly summarized in a scene in La La Land, it is about the artist's sense of compromise, "one for you, and one for me."